-The story of Jeremiah Joe Coffee's name is a personal one.
+The story behind how Jeremiah Joe Coffee got its name is a personal one.
 Our oldest daughter, Madison, came into our lives in the fall of 1995.
-She was everything, and more, than what we hoped for—beautiful, smart, happy…and ours.
+She was everything, and more than what we hoped for—beautiful, smart, happy…and ours.
 As Madison entered toddlerhood, we began noticing developmental concerns.
-The short story is that we learned that Madison has a neurological disorder that results in various developmental delays.
+The short story is that we learned that Madison had a neurological disorder that resulted in various intellectual disabilities.

 DeWayne and I struggled with what this meant for her and for our family.
 We entered a season of grief.
 Our dreams and hopes for her were shattered.
 In this season, a verse from Jeremiah (29:11), posed a problem for me: “I know the plans I have for you, says the Lord, plans to prosper you, not harm you, plans to give you a hope and a future.”

-Our relationship with Madison has changed our worldview.
+Since then, our days with Madison have not been without struggle or heartbreak, but they also have not been without purpose or hope.
+It really is a slice of heaven to share a laugh or dance with Madison.
+Our love for Madison and our relationship with her has changed our worldview.
 More than any other person, she has taught us more about ourselves, our marriage, people, what is important and what is not so important.
-She models love, pure emotion, acceptance, and forgiveness.
-She does not fret about her future.
-She is full of hope.
+She models love, pure emotion, persistence, and forgiveness.
+And she is always looking forward to her next adventure.

 Because of the impact of Madison in our lives and because of the hope of the verse in Jeremiah, we chose to use it in the name of our stores.
-At a minimum, it is a reminder of this life-view that Madison is continuing to teach us.
-The word art in the store are key words from that verse.
-DeWayne and I believe that God knows us, His plans are to prosper us, and that all of us—no matter the person, or circumstance—has a hope and a future.
+At a minimum, it is a reminder of this life-view that Madison continues to teach us.
+Every person has something to contribute.
+No person—no matter their circumstance, their resume, their bank account, their history—is of less value than any other.
+Our family has had a front-row seat in the lesson that God knows us, His plans are to prosper us, and that all of us—no matter the person, or circumstance—has a hope and a future.